SarCoptU/linux-scripts/README.md

 - fingerprint authentication - https://wiki.debian.org/SecurityManagement/fingerprint%20authentication
 if laptop has a scanner - NOT the case on the current laptop

-- 'sudo nala install fprintd libpam-fprintd' then follow the instruction at Settings/User/Fingerprint Login
+- sudo nala install fprintd libpam-fprintd then follow the instruction at Settings/User/Fingerprint Login

 - nvidia install https://linuxconfig.org/how-to-install-nvidia-driver-on-debian-12-bookworm-linux